vtraveller/gowatt/README.md

 # gowatt
 Python class for managing Growatt server sessions.<br/>

-Gowatt is a layered client API designed to access and control Growatt SPA series Inverters and A/C Couplers.<br/>
+Gowatt is a layered client API designed to access and control Growatt SPA/SPH series Inverters and A/C Couplers.<br/>

 It automatically goes through a list of growatt.com servers until login is successful.
 This can be overridden when connecting.<br/>

-It uses a layered cache with a half-life of the SPA's Shine Adapters poll time.
+It uses a layered cache with a half-life of the SPA/SPH's Shine Adapters poll time.
 This ensures that excessive requests to the Growatt Servers are limited.<br/>

 All non-time based raw data functions store in the cache on-demand.
 All highlevel